-It can be tough living on a tight budget during an IVA, but there is light at the end of the tunnel and your financial situation should be far better once you’ve completed it.
+It can be tough living on a tight budget during an IVA, but your financial situation should be far better once you’ve completed it.

 During an IVA, you’re usually not allowed to borrow money as part of the terms of your agreement.